Human papillomavirus infection: E6/E7 proteins

 The two primary oncoproteins of high-risk HPV types are E6 and E7.
 The "E" designation indicates that these two proteins are early proteins (expressed early in the HPV life cycle).
 The "L" designation indicates that they are late proteins (late expression).
 The HPV genome is composed of six early (E1, E2, E4, E5, E6, and E7) open reading frames (ORF), two late (L1 and L2) ORFs, and a non-coding long control region (LCR).
 After the host cell is infected viral early promoter is activated.
 A polycistronic primary RNA containing all six early ORFs is transcribed.
 This polycistronic RNA then undergoes active RNA splicing to generate multiple isoforms of mRNAs.
 One of the spliced isoform RNAs, E6*I, serves as an E7 mRNA to translate E7 protein.
 However, viral early transcription subjects to viral E2 regulation and high E2 levels repress the transcription.
-HPV genomes integrate into the host genome by disruption of the E2 ORF, preventing E2 repression of E6 and E7.
-Thus, viral genome integration into the host DNA genome increases E6 and E7 expression to promote cellular proliferation and the chance of malignancy.
+HPV genomes integrate into the host genome by disrupting the E2 ORF, preventing E2 repression of E6 and E7.
+Thus, viral genome integration into the host DNA genome increases E6 and E7 expression by promoting cellular proliferation and the chance of malignancy.
 The degree to which E6 and E7 are expressed is correlated with the type of cervical lesion that can ultimately develop.